 - Requirement workshop: This technique is generally used to discover, identify and prioritize the requirement by getting the stakeholders together.
 The key to the requirement stage success is stakeholders share common needs, and all the requirements are identified clearly.

 - Prototyping: Prototyping is one of the modern and popular ways to gather requirements.
-You show the prototype of the final product to the client using the early stage requirement and get the idea of what your client actually wants.
+You show the prototype of the final product to the client using the early-stage requirement and get an idea of what your client actually wants.

-- Analyze Requirements: This step is used to determine whether the gathered requirements are unclear, ambiguous and incomplete, then solve this issue to prevent any conflict.
-You should solve all the problems related to the requirement gathering and categorize it in groups before proceeding next.
+- Analyze Requirements: This step is used to determine whether the gathered requirements are unclear, ambiguous, or incomplete, then solve this issue to prevent any conflict.
+You should solve all the problems related to the requirement gathering and categorize them into groups before proceeding next.

-- Requirement modelling: At this step, you need to document your requirement using natural language and a model that shows your project flow of work.
+- Requirement modeling: At this step, you need to document your requirement using natural language and a model that shows your project flow of work.

 Requirement Analysis Technique

 Requirement Analysis Techniques are used to map the workflow of the project.
 Organizations used it to understand the process of the project and make changes to achieve the project’s objective.
 You can see requirement analysis examples and templates free from our collection.
 These are available in PDF, DOC, and Word formats; you can download them in any format to understand them clearly.
 The main requirement analysis techniques are as follows:

 - FlowChart: Flowchart is one of the popular types of diagrams used to graphically represent the execution flow to achieve the desired goal of a project.
 It is the best way to understand your system needs.
 The representation of the data flow helps you to know the tasks performed to complete it successfully.
 It is easy to make changes when there is the presence of any requirement which is unachievable.